-- 1 Voltage to operate the PCB is provided by the Power Filter Board on terminals ACN and ACL. - 2 When power is present, the Green LED will light. - The communication cables to the PCB from the Power Filter Board connect to CN6 and CN34. - 4 The Service Monitor Board connects to plugs CN-23 and CN-8.
-When these cables are connected to the Service Monitor Board, the SMB digital display should be illuminated. - 5 Plug CN-21 connects the data path between each indoor unit and the PCB.
-The connections from this plug terminate at the Number 3/C terminal at the indoor unit voltage connection terminal strips. - 6 The Outdoor Fan Motor is a DC voltage, variable speed type that connects to the PCB at terminal Plug CN-11. - 7 The 4-Way Valve is energized by line voltage from a connection via Plug CN-5.
-This valve is energized in HEAT MODE. - 8 The Crankcase Heater is energized via a connection at terminals CON-9 and CON-8 on the PCB. - 9 The EEV coils for the outdoor unit and each indoor unit are connected at terminals CN-15 through CN-18.
-These EEV coils include the connection for the HEAT MODE EEV coil. - 10 There are a set of temperature sensors that monitor the temperature of the refrigerant entering and leaving each circuit.
-These sensors are mounted in a group near the center of the circuit board. - There are system temperature sensors that monitor refrigerant line temperature and outdoor air temperatures.
-These sensors plug into the PCB via Plugs CN-14, CN-1, CN-7, and CN-24. - 12 The system has two refrigerant pressure switches, a Low Pressure Switch and a High Pressure Switch.
-These switches are connected to the PCB via Plugs CN-12(HP) and CN-13(LP). - 13 There are three sets of DIP switches.
-SW5 and SW7 affect the operational parameters of the unit.
-Refer to the wiring diagram for the correct settings.
-SW6 positions are changed only when a Central Controller is used. - 14 There are 4 surface mounted buttons located next to SW-5 and SW-6.
-These buttons are for factory use only. - 15 The PCB has a Green LED and a Red LED.
-When power is present, the Red LED is on.
-When two or three indoor units are connected, the Green LED is on. - 16 T5A 250V rated ceramic fuse is located on the PCB.
+- Voltage to operate the ECU is provided by the PCB on terminals ACN and ACL. - 2 When this power is present, the GREEN LED on the ECU should be lit. - The communication cables to the PCB and MCB boards connect via Plugs CN6 and CN-9. - 4 The SMB connects to plugs CN-23 and CN-8.
+When these cables are connected to the SMB, the SMB digital display should be illuminated. - 5 Plug CN-21 connects the data path between each indoor unit and the outdoor unit ECU board.
+The connections from this plug terminate at the Number 3 terminal at the voltage connection terminal strips for the indoor units. - 6 The Outdoor Fan Motor is a DC voltage variable speed type that connects to the ECU at terminal Plug CN-11. - 7 The 4-Way Valve is energized by line voltage from a connection via Plug CN-5.
+This valve is energized in HEAT MODE. - 8 The Crankcase Heater is energized via a connection at terminals CON-9 and CON-8 on the ECU. - 9 The EEV Stepper Motors are controlled via connections at terminals CN-15 through CN-20.
+These EEV Stepper Motor connections include the connection for the HEAT MODE EEV located at the outdoor coil.

+- 10 Each EEV has a set of temperature sensors that monitor the temperature of the exiting liquid and entering vapor from each evaporator circuit.
+These sensors are mounted in a group near the center of the circuit board. - 11 There are 6 system temperature sensors that monitor refrigerant line temperature and outdoor air temperatures.
+These sensors plug into the ECU via 2 Plugs CN-14 and CN-7. - 12 The system has two refrigerant pressure switches, a Low Pressure Switch and a High Pressure Switch.
+These switches are connected to the ECU via Plugs CN-12 and CN-13. - 13 There are 3 sets of DIP Switches located on the circuit board.
+They are SW-7.
+(Factory Settings Only), SW-5 (Defrost Adjustments) and SW-6 (Not Currently Used). - 14There are 4 surface mounted buttons located next to SW-5 and SW-6.
+These buttons are for factory use only. - 15 The ECU board has two LED Indicators, a GREEN power indicator and a RED Diagnostic Indicator LED.
+When power is present, both the GREEN and RED LED lights are lit. - 16 A 15A 250V rated ceramic fuse is located on the ECU.
 This fuse will open if excessive current occurs or if a power surge is present.
-This fuse is field replaceable. - 17 Base pan heater connection (150W).
+This fuse is field replaceable.